dmckinley3/dmit1508_1212-oa01/Lesson16-Simple-SELECT-1/SimpleQueries.md

 ```

 10. Select Coursenames whose CourseID have a 1 as the fifth character.<br>

 ```sql

 ```

-11. Select the CourseID's and Coursenames where the CourseName contains the word 'programming'.<br>
+11. Select the CourseID's and Course names where the CourseName contains the word 'programming'.<br>

 ```sql

 ```

-12. Select all the ClubNames who start with N or C.<br>
+12. Select all the ClubNames that start with N or C.<br>

 ```sql